HeardLibrary/digital-scholarship/manage/control/github/projects.md

 # Managing Projects with GitHub

-In addition to the tools that allow GitHub to carry out its core functions (commits, forking, branching, pull requests), GitHub has a number of other tools that make it possible for organizations to plan and track the work that they are doing on document-based projects.
+In addition to the tools that allow GitHub to carry out its core functions (commits, branching, pull requests, forking), GitHub has a number of other tools that make it possible for organizations to plan and track the work that they are doing on document-based projects.
 On this page we'll introduce several important ones.

 ## Collaboration infrastructure: organizations and teams